freenas/freenas-docs/userguide/install.rst

 This shows which devices are available to the system.
 Locate the target USB stick and record the path.
-If you are not sure which path is the correct one for the USB stick, remove the device, run the command again, and compare the difference.
+If unsure which path is the correct one for the USB stick, remove the device, run the command again, and compare the difference.
 Once sure of the device name, navigate to the Desktop from TERMINAL, unmount the USB stick,